rphair/frankenwallet/docs/install/internal.md

 {: .new-title}
 > ready to go!
 >
-> The system installation will begin after submitting the User Info screen (on Mint) or after one final confirmation of the partitions it will use (on Ubuntu), and will generally be distro-dependent: so ensure you've done the GRUB path before your save your User Info!
+> The system installation will begin after submitting the User Info screen (on Mint) or after one final confirmation of the partitions it will use (on Ubuntu), and will generally be distro-dependent: so ensure you've done the GRUB patch before your save your User Info!

 When the installation is successful, you'll see this confirmation: